The King’s School Worcester

 A sense of history permeates every brick of this remarkable school, from the medieval Edgar Tower to the ancient College Hall.
 Around every corner however, stunning, contemporary architecture blends seamlessly with the ancient fabric of the school, and that encapsulates the school’s ethos perfectly, respecting the school’s proud history, and traditional values, whilst embracing technology and innovative teaching methods.

-King’s Worcester is a dynamic and supportive community where pupils discover and develop their passions in the classroom and beyond.
+The King’s School Worcester is a dynamic and supportive community where pupils discover and develop their passions in the classroom and beyond.
 A community made up not just of pupils but also of dedicated teachers.
 Pastoral care at King’s is not just a complementary practice, it is a caring approach fully integrated and interwoven into the fabric of teaching and learning; the school’s organisation and engagement with the world beyond the school gates.

 Through the school’s focus on the development of each individual, they provide a genuinely caring environment where young people can thrive and develop as curious and engaged members of the King’s community and a broader society.
 The school’s ethos emphasises mutual respect, openness, and warmth; it is the quality of relationships within the school that makes the pastoral care at King’s so special.